ioccc-src/mkiocccentry/jparse/json_util_README.md

 	-v level	Verbosity level (def: 0)
 	-J level	JSON verbosity level (def: 0)
-	-q		Quiet mode, do not print to stdout (def: print stuff to stdout)
+	-q		Quiet mode, do not print to stdout (def: print stuff to stdout) -m		Maximum depth to traverse in the JSON tree
+	-K		Run test mode and exit
 ```

 Additional command line options will be added on a utility by utility basis.